cdrpl/idlemon/README.md

 Docker compose is capable of setting up the server with a single command `docker compose up`.
 This will setup the server behind a NGINX reverse proxy, the server can be reached at localhost.

+### Systemd

+If you wish to use systemd to start the server an [example service file](/idlemon.service) is located in the project root.

 ### Authentication

 Many API routes can only be accessed by authenticated users.
 When a user successfully logs in an API token is generated and returned in the HTTP response.
 To access a restricted route the user ID and API token must be included in the Authorization header separated by a colon.
 Example: "Authorization=ID:TOKEN".